dcmi/dctap-python/docs/elements/valueConstraintType/Picklist/index.rst

 Picklist
 ^^^^^^^^

-Value constraints of type "Picklist" are split on whitespace into lists of literals (strings).

-These lists are rendered in the text display as quoted strings, separated by commas and enclosed in square brackets.
-They are rendered in the JSON and YAML outputs not as strings, but as list objects.
+Value constraints of type "Picklist" are split into lists of literals (strings) by using the :ref:`list_item_separator`, by default whitespace.
+Lists are rendered in the text display as quoted strings, separated by commas and enclosed in square brackets, and in the JSON and YAML outputs as list objects.

+In the following example:
+- In the absence of valueConstraintType "picklist", "red blue green" is a string value.
+- With valueConstraintType "picklist", "red blue green" is parsed on whitespace into a list.
-A string with no whitespace is parsed into a list with just one string.
+- With valueConstraintType "picklist", "yellow" is parsed on whitespace into a list with a single item.

 .. csv-table::
    :file: picklist.csv